WVUHPC/Molecular-Dynamics/_episodes/02-namd.md

 Getting back to your pbs script, you are looking to run on the `standby` queue since the simulation you're running is not long, and for the sake of the workshop, you want it to start quickly.

 ### The rest of the pbs

+Execute another `nano pbs.sh` to get back into your pbs script.

 ~~~
 #!/bin/bash